dincamihai/liapi/README.rst

 - improve extractor to allow accept flexible json extraction instructions
 - script creates config (not just scenario)
 - handle data extraction errors
+- handle scenario creation errors 400 and 401 as an example and use raise_for_status to handle the rest
+- handle configuration creation errors using raise_for_status